Poland's President Duda pardons two convicted officials from former PiS government

-President Andrzej Duda escalated political tensions in Poland on January 23 by pardoning Mariusz Kaminski and Maciej Wasik, two former MPs from the former ruling Law and Justice (PiS) party.
+President Andrzej Duda escalated political tensions in Poland on January 23 by pardoning Mariusz Kaminski and Maciej Wasik, two former MPs from the ex-ruling Law and Justice (PiS) party.

 The pardon will intensify the political strife between the PiS camp and the new government led by Prime Minister Donald Tusk.
-PiS contends that the conviction of Kaminski and Wasik, both former ministers, was illegal from the outset and they maintain their positions as incumbent MPs.
+PiS contends that the conviction and subsequent arrest of Kaminski and Wasik, both former ministers, was illegal from the outset and they maintain their positions as incumbent MPs.

 Following his takeover at the helm of the government in December, Tusk set out to "restore rule of law" in Poland after eight years of PiS government, which, Tusk says, left the country's judiciary institutions crippled.